-There will be four parts to your child's homework: written homework, learn spellings, learn tables and reading.
+There will be four parts to your child's homework: written homework, spellings, tables/number facts and reading.
 Please ensure that these are completed and signed.

 In Year 4 your children will receive homework on Monday, Tuesday, Wednesday and Thursday night.
 This may be a written homework, a finding out homework, a topic based homework or a learning homework.